babisingh/12H-digital-mind/README.md

 Rock, vapor, and silence in AI self-accounts: a preregistered stability audit with the Kalapurusha Alignment Framework (KAF).

-Babita Singh, PhD, Genethropic.
-Apart Research Digital Minds Sprint, August 2026, Track 6.
-The final paper PDF will be added here.
+Study developed for Apart Research Digital Minds Sprint, August 2026 (Track 6).
+Author: Babita Singh, PhD, Genethropic.

 Sixty questions covering the twelve Kalapurusha houses of a model's situation, each asked under six framings, three times, of four models from three labs: 4,320 answers,